emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 Single-Sine [EIS measurements](docs/electrochemical-Impedance-spectroscopy.md) involve applying a sinusoidal perturbation (voltage or current) at different frequencies and measuring the response (current or voltage respectively).
 A 50mA sinusoidal source current signal has been used for this experiment and voltage across DUT has been meaured with a four wire measurement configuration.

-### Generate Sinusoidal current source signal

-The programmable current source API lack a native function for sinusoidal signal generation so we had to approximate the waveform defining configuration list with current values from a sampled sinusoidal signal.
-Due to _all code in a sigle file_ limitation of TSP, che code for [signal generation](sinusoidal-signal-generator.md) is included in the main `*.tsp` file.

-The _sweeplist_ function allow to iterate over a list of source configuration and perform a measure for each item of the list.

-The TSP script that get the data for EIS computation is made by four steps:
+The TSP script that get the data to perform EIS computation is made by four steps:

 1. define experiments settings (such as mesure and soruce range, delay, signal amplitude, nplc)
 2. generate discrete time source signal samples